General Relativistic Theory of Light Propagation in the Field of Radiative Gravitational Multipoles: Light Propagation through the Field of Plane Gravitational Waves

+Corresponding expressions for the functions taken at the retarded instant of time $s_0=t_0-r_0$ can be obtained from \eqref{g7q8}--\eqref{exw} by replacing the arguments $t$, $r$ and $\theta$ with $t_0$, $r_0$ and $\theta_0$ respectively.

-\subsection{Asymptotic Expressions for Observable Effects}
+\subsection{Asymptotic expressions for observable effects}

-In this section we give expressions for the relativistic effects of the time delay and bending of light in the gravitational plane-wave approximation.
-In this approximation we neglect all terms of order $\delta^2$, $\delta_0^2$ and $\delta_\lambda^2$.
-For the time delay one has
+In this section we give expressions for the relativistic effects of the time delay, bending of light and the Skrotskii effect in the gravitational plane-wave approximation.
+In this approximation we neglect all terms of the order of $\delta^2$, $\delta_0^2$ and $\delta_\lambda^2$, and higher.
+For the time delay we have